zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

 **Status: Implemented**

-This transaction adds a NOC ICA certificate (ICAC) owned by the Vendor signed by a chain of certificates which must be already present on the ledger.
+This transaction adds a NOC ICA certificate (ICAC) — or, when `isVidVerificationSigner = true`, a Vendor ID Verification Signer Certificate (VVSC) — owned by the Vendor and signed by a chain of certificates which must already be present on the ledger.

 - Who can send: Vendor account
 - Validation: